jeany55/WowAddonVersioner/README.md

         uses: jeany55/WowAddonVersioner@v1
 ```

 That's it!
+This example action will run daily at 7 PM and also allow for manual triggering.
 The action will automatically check your TOC files and create a PR if updates are available.

 ## 📖 Usage Examples